azeric/Network-Status-Page/README.md

 * The weather sidebar requires a [forecast.io API key][fcAPI] `Free up to 1000 calls/day.`
 * Web server that supports php (apache, nginx, XAMPP, WampServer, EasyPHP, lighttpd, etc)
 * PHP 5.4

-**Note:** While this project is written with OS X in mind, it can very easily be adapted to run on linux or windows by rewriting the functions that don't work on those platforms.

 [pms]: https://plex.tv
 [pp]: https://plex.tv/subscription/about